TimoGuy/DemoEngine/TestGUI/plan/story/story.md

 you accept it.
 Although, if you do not report to me in *338 days*<sup>1</sup>, I will assume that you are leading me on and in fact do not accept this deal, at which point I will withdraw my condition of the deal, which is my protection.

-On top of this, if you or your companion fall into the void below, I will take that cue and understand you do not want to help my people.
+On top of this, if you or your companion fall into the void below<sup>2</sup>, I will take that cue and understand you do not want to help my people.
 I will take away my protection and find another who can help me.

 I will continue to give protection, but the conduit, your ancient weapon, will need to be refilled or else its function